apiaryio/apiaryio.github.com/_posts/2014-10-10-Crafting-MSON.md

 # Crafting MSON
 I do need to describe data, give them a (semantic) meaning and explain what you might (or might not) get.

-I am a human too.
 Being a software engineer for so many years I have seen lots and lots of schemas, tables and arbitrary documents trying to capture what the data means.

 Schemas are powerful, but if you have ever tried to write one you probably felt it is more pain than it needs to be.
 And not just for writing.
 Reading a schema is no fun either.
 Frankly, there are people who can't read schema but still might care about your data.